-Public transport in Diani centers around shared minibuses, offering a genuine and economical way to travel.
+Public transport in Diani centers around shared minibuses, offering an authentic and economical way to travel.

 Main route runs along Diani Beach Road, connecting Ukunda to resorts.

 Cash payment to conductor.
-Fares fixed but could be different slightly by demand.
+Fares fixed but might change slightly by demand.

 Requires IDP, national license, credit card.
 Costs US$40-80/day.